 Start the stimulation laser power at a lower value and run the stimulation protocol [1].
 If the ablation was not successful and only bleached the cell [2], increase the laser power by increments of 5% or the number of loops one at a time and run the protocol again [3].

-SCREEN: The stimulation laser power is being set to a low value and the stimulation protocol is being run.
+SCREEN: The stimulation laser power is being set to a low value.

+SCREEN: The stimulation protocol is being run.

 SCREEN: A bleached cell is being seen.

+SCREEN: The laser power is being increased and the protocol is being run again.
+A bleached cell is being seen again.

-SCREEN: The laser power is being increased by 5% or the number of loops are being increased and the protocol is being run again.
+SCREEN: The number of loops is being increased by one and the protocol is being run again.

+SCREEN:A successful laser cell ablation is being seen.

 After successfully ablating the cell, remove the coverslip [1].
 With a paintbrush, gently pick up the larvae from the slide [2].
 Then transfer the larvae into a food vial [3].